LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaWebSockets.md

 ## Using WebSockets instead of Comet sockets

-A Comet socket is a kind of hack allowing to send live events to the web browser.
-Also it supports only one way communication from the server to the client.
-Top push events to the server the Web browser can make Ajax requests.
+A Comet socket is a kind of hack for sending live events to the web browser.
+Also, Comet only supports one-way communication from the server to the client.
+To push events to the server, the web browser can make Ajax requests.

-Modern Web browser support natively two way live communication via WebSockets.
+Modern web browsers natively support two-way live communication via WebSockets.

 >WebSocket is a web technology providing for bi-directional, full-duplex communications channels, over a single Transmission Control Protocol (TCP) socket.
 The WebSocket API is being standardized by the W3C, and the WebSocket protocol has been standardized by the IETF as RFC 6455.
 >